nicholschm/theodinprojectWiki/Adding-A-Path.md

 #### 4. Verify the Path has been Successfully Added
-1. Run the seeds task rails db:seed
+1. Run the seeds task: `bin/rails db:seed`
 2. Run the app locally and check the path is where it should be and contains the courses, sections and lessons you expect.
 3. All done 🎉